storageos/storageos.github.io/_docs/reference/os_support.md

 ## Distribution support

-The following table shows which distributions can enable the kernel modules to use LIO, weather needed to install linux-virtual-extra or not.
+The following table shows which distributions can enable the kernel modules to use LIO, whether needed to install linux-virtual-extra or not.

 | Distribution               | Can use LIO? | Comments                                                           |
 | ---                        | :---:        | ---                                                                |